mdamien/json-comment/README.rst

 Description
 -----------

-This package allows to parse JSON files or strings with comments and multi line strings.
+JSON Comment allows to parse JSON files or strings with:

+-  Single and Multi line comments
+-  Multi line data strings

+This package works with any JSON parser which supports:

+-  ``load(fp, ...)`` to parse files
+-  ``loads(s, ...)`` to parse strings

+by adding a preprocessor to these calls.

 --------------